yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

 Data Import: Import the dataset into appropriate tables within the database.

-Basic SQL Queries: Write SQL queries to perform the following tasks:
+Basic SQL Queries: Write SQL queries to gain insights into the factors influencing happiness levels across countries.

+Data Exploration: Perform exploratory analysis by writing SQL queries to answer specific questions and gain insights from the dataset.